-2. Special Event Notification/Permit Form:
+2. Special Event Permit Application:

-This simple three page form acts as both the initial notification to the Township that an event will be taking place within the municipality and if being held on public lands/property this form also acts as the permit application form.
-Venues operating in the Township of Huron-Kinloss should discuss with the Director of Community Services what is deemed a special event versus regular business operations.
+The application acts as both the initial notification to the Township that an event will be taking place within the municipality and if being held on public lands/property this form also acts as the permit application form.
+Venues operating in the Township of Huron-Kinloss should discuss with the Community Emergency Management Coordinator (CEMC) what is deemed a special event versus regular business operations.

 If the event is not deemed a "special event", notification of the event by email or phone is encouraged as this assists the Township in coordinating events across the Township and allows us to minimize the potential for conflict between events.
 This also allows us to assist you in marketing and promoting your event and the expanding portfolio of events taking place in the Township.

-3. Special Event Operations Plan:
+3. Special Event Emergency Response Plan: